Part 1: Purpose

 - The life expectancy of the building, equipment, rooms, etc.,

-- Possible name change if donor is corporate or change in a family situation occurs,
+- Possible name change if donor is corporate or a change in a family situation occurs, or

 - Termination of the educational program or decommissioning of the named space or structure.

 Multi-year pledge agreements can occur, but the administration can defer the start of the project until a set amount of the contribution is received.
-Prior to any donor recognition or naming ceremony, a minimum of seventy-five percent of the gift must be received.
+Normally, prior to any donor recognition or naming ceremony, a minimum of seventy-five percent of the gift should be received.

-Part 7: Transfer of Names.
 The function of structures and/or programs on any college campus is fluid, depending on many factors.
 If the named structure or program is terminated or decommissioned, the name may or may not be transferred.
-At the time of replacement, if any, the original donor will have the first right of refusal to provide a new gift to continue the naming opportunity, in accordance with the then existing naming policy.
+At the time of replacement, if any, the original donor would be notified if possible and would have the first right of refusal to provide a new gift to continue the naming opportunity, in accordance with the existing naming policy.

-Part 8: Signage.
-When the Naming Committee makes a recommendation for a naming opportunity, they shall also provide a signage plan.
-The sign must be consistent with the signage policy established for signage throughout the campus as well as coordinate with signage for similar projects.
-The plan should include:
+Signage for named buildings or spaces must be consistent with the signage policy established for signage throughout the campus as well as coordinate with signage for similar projects.